cshumtim/nxt-wrd-preds/README.md

 A space key input triggers the model and will then output the predictions. <br />

 ## TODO
->Need to fix for hosting on Firebase
+-Need to fix for hosting on Firebase <br />
->Make outputs clickable
+-Make outputs clickable <br />
+-Unable to host on PythonAnywhere as their storage is too small to insall PyTorch